JCPenney announces more store closings

-(CNN) – JCPenney is inching toward its target of closing 250 stores.
+JCPenney is inching toward its target of closing 250 stores.

 The department store chain announced Tuesday it’s preparing to close another 13 stores for good.